Monte Carlo pathwise sensitivities for barrier options: Monte Carlo one-step survival pathwise sensitivities for discretely observed barrier options

-Finally for this section we will give some remarks to the algorithm.
+Finally, for this section we will give some remarks for the particular implementation in MATLAB.
 In the used MATLAB version the function matlabFunction() sets the input parameters in alphabetic order, which we therefore considered in the algorithm.

 To implement the algorithm, the normal distribution and the inverse normal distribution should be replaced by the formulas

 since MATLAB is not able to differentiate symbolically the \textit{norminv} function at this time.